Hear from the candidates: Watauga County Commissioners

 King: I’ve been fortunate to be member of the Watauga County Economic Development Commission (EDC) for almost four years and have enjoyed playing a part in the successes of amazing projects such as the Food Hub and Appalachian Theatre.
 Our mission is to “promote the development of business that is compatible with the existing resources and assets of Watauga County”.
 Sustainable economic development is crucial in our county as we continue to grow and thrive as one of the most sought-after communities in North Carolina.
 I’m a huge proponent of everything local- shop local, eat local, drink local, play local, etc. I would love to support the continued growth of existing local businesses while helping to create the framework to facilitate the creation of new local businesses.

 Question: Appalachian State University continues to grow.
-What does this mean in your eyes for the County and how should the Commissioner approach it?
+What does this mean in your eyes for the County and how should the Commissioners approach it?

 King: In Boone, we are blessed to have a thriving university town that brings many opportunities to both residents and visitors.
 The university’s growth has put pressure on our current infrastructure.
 As with any other issue, collaboration between the town, county and ASU is the key to the sustainable growth of both the university and the Town of Boone.
 Open communication channels and partnerships between leaders and the community will facilitate fresh ideas and energy and will spur solutions for mutually beneficial development such as the ASU Innovation Corridor.
 County commissioners should play an integral role in initiating and facilitating these partnerships.